weareblahs/WSAUtilities/README.md

 Future releases will include OBB extraction and installation.

 ## Screenshot / ScreenshotDT
 Screenshot through ADB for Windows Subsystem for Android apps.
-DRM-protected contents will show as black screen.
+DRM-protected contents will show as black screen like other normal Android devices.

 **ScreenshotDT**: Same as `Screenshot` but outputs date and time (Default format in batch file: DDMMYYYY HHMMSS.
 You can change it.)